A selection of loans you can apply for

 Compare payday loans in your state

 Online payday loans — what you need to know

-- Make sure the lender is reputable.
+- Is the lender reputable?

-- Are they operating legally?
+- Is the lender operating legally?

-- Are they displaying the APR?
+- Is the lender displaying the loan’s APR?

 Being approved for a payday loan

 How can you make sure you’re approved for a payday loan?
 At the end of the day, there’s no sure-fire way to guarantee that your application will be accepted by a lender.
 But there are a few ways to give yourself the best chance.